 1. Stroll Through The Historical Pelourinho

-There is some safety concern in the Pelourinho so I as a solo traveler booked few guided tours to avoid any incident, also at night the colonial quarter gets pretty empty, so it’s recommended to be in a group.
-If you are staying in a guest house or a hotel, the good idea is to discuss with the hotel guests or with the front desk.
+There is some safety concern in the Pelourinho, so I, as a solo traveler, booked a few guided tours to avoid any incident; also, at night, the colonial quarter gets pretty empty, so it’s recommended to be in a group.
+If you are staying in a guest house or a hotel, the good idea is to discuss this with the hotel guests or the front desk.

 2. Take The Elevator Lacerda to Lower City

-The Elevador Lacerda is one of the iconic monument that represents the city of Salvador.
-It was built in 1873 that connects the lower city with the upper city and riding it was a pleasant experience that you should not miss.
-Take a ride to explore both upper and lower neighborhoods but need to be extra careful of safety or travel in a group.
+The Elevador Lacerda is one of the iconic monuments that represent the city of Salvador.
+It was built in 1873 and connects the lower city with the upper city, and riding it was a pleasant experience you should not miss.
+Take a ride to explore both upper and lower neighborhoods, but you need to be extra careful of safety or travel in a group.

 3. Visit Mercado Modelo for Souvenir

-Take the Lacerda elevator down to get to the Mercado Modelo for any shopping especially for typical Salvadoran souvenirs and practice your bargaining skills.
-Get your ferry to Morro de Sao Paulo or Itaparica island from here.
+Take the Lacerda elevator down to get to the Mercado Modelo for any shopping, especially for typical Salvadoran souvenirs, and practice your bargaining skills.
+Then, get your ferry to Morro de Sao Paulo or Itaparica island from here.

 4. Quick Stop at San Francisco Church

-While strolling through the old streets of the historical center, you will definitely notice the Church and Convent of San Francisco which is one of the most impressive temples in the country.
-Just get a ticket and discover the richness of the church that believed to be the richest in all of Brazil.
+While strolling through the old streets of the historical center, you will definitely notice the Church and Convent of San Francisco, one of the country’s most impressive temples.
+Just get a ticket and discover the richness of the church that is believed to be the richest in all of Brazil.

-5. Tie a knot at Church Nossa Senhor Do Bonfim
+5. Tie a Know at Church Nossa Senhor Do Bonfim

-Church of Nosso Senhor do Bonfim is a very popular place for the most Christians.
-I saw people were tying ribbons and asking for wishes and I followed the same.
-Not sure my wishes will ever come true, but it was fun to tie them and to make three knots.
+The Church of Nosso Senhor do Bonfim is very popular with most Christians.
+I saw people were tying ribbons and asking for wishes, and I followed the same.
+I’m not sure my wishes will ever come true, but it was fun to tie them and make three knots.
 My tour guide told me to make three knots and wish every time while doing it.
 The view from the hilltop was beautiful as well.

 6. Visit Ponta de Humaita

-If you want to experience something different in Salvador than Ponta de Humaita is the place to be, surrounded by the sea and beautiful natural beauty not far from Church of Nosso Senhor do Bonfim.
+Suppose you want to experience something different in Salvador.
+In that case, Ponta de Humaita is the place to be, surrounded by the sea and beautiful natural beauty not far from the Church of Nosso Senhor do Bonfim.
 Located in the Itapagipe Peninsula and is home to Nossa Senhora de Monte Serrat, the Convent, and a Lighthouse.
 It is one of the most beautiful places that you can’t afford to miss.

 8. Visit The Beaches in Barra